lcallot/lcallot.github.io/_posts/2014-02-28-computing-resources-VU.md

 # Overview

 Here is a brief overview of the machines readily accessible to members of the Econometrics & OR department.
-Modlities of access and usage of these machines is discussed below.
+Modalities of access and usage of these machines is discussed below.

 Machine | Cores | Memory | Remarks
 :------- | -----: | ------: | :-------